AathreyaG/reactai-starter/solution.md

 note right of appServer
 - Handles CSV parsing with csv-parser and validations with Joi.
 - Uses Sequelize ORM for managing and querying PostgreSQL.
-- Implements RESTful API endpoints for catalog operations. end note
+- Implements RESTful API endpoints for catalog operations, including delete capability. end note

 @enduml